best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * means a user will be able to tab through the data in a sensible way – for example when a user tabs to the end of the row, the next tab will take them to the start of the row below
 Note: if you keep tabbing past the end of the last row it does lead to extra rows being added to the table.
 However, as the table is marked up correctly, users of assistive technology should know when they get to the end of a table, so this isn’t considered an issue.

-#### How to manually mark up a table in Excel:
+#### How to mark up a table in Excel:
 Be aware these instructions may differ slightly for different versions of Excel.
+At the moment this is a manual process, but we are looking into ways to automate this.

 * Select the cells you want to include in the table.
 * On the ‘Insert’ ribbon, select ‘Table’.